Authentic Doll Face Examples

 f repairs need to be made to the sides or the head or you intend to peal it and repaint, gently remove the head from the body.
 You may have to stick your finger up under the breastplate and just peal the body from the breastplate.
 You can also use a butter knife, popsicle stick or a orangewood cuticle stick, if you are careful.

 f you decide to peal the head to start over, be sure you sand her down nice and smooth using putty or spackle where needed after you have mended and repaired her.
-You may have to spackle her entire face/head to get a smooth finish.
 Every little dent, scratch or inconsistency will show with the paint.

 ow you are ready to paint.
 Always apply a few coats of primer first.
-I use Killz oil base.
 Spray or brush light coats and be sure to let it dry completely between coats.
 Sand it smooth between coats.
 You don't have to go overboard though.
-Acrylic paint works the best and a close match is usually available.
-Now, an airbrush is always preferred but not mandatory.
-I sometimes use a very, very soft brush.
+Acrylic paint works the best.
+I mix and match to get the color correct.
+I use a very, very soft brush.
 You will get lines from the brush hair but it usually settles in to a smooth finish.
 If it doesn't, sand it down, thin out the paint and try again.
 Let it dry between coats.
 Paint sometimes takes a really long time to dry.
 Sometimes it takes a week.
 Patience.
 Seal every layer as you go.
 I seal it with Krylon Matte Finish, Non-yellowing, Acrylic spray.
-Apply the cheeks and the eye shadow.
-Once again, the airbrush is preferred but you can also try using a soft brush with watercolors or thinned acrylic paint, or a course brush with crushed pastels or shaved colored pencils or even real make-up.
+Apply the cheeks and the eye shadow a course brush with crushed pastels/watercolors or even real make-up.
 Spray with varnish between layers.
 Apply details ~ lips, eyes, eyebrows, beauty mark.
 You guessed it...
 Spray to seal all in the end.

 rms and feet are the same but you don't really have to apply as many coats although I do seal with the spray Krylon.